dobbelina/Mspaint/README.md

 Disable app execution alias mspaint.exe & pbrush.exe by typing `ms-settings:advanced-apps`
 in the run dialog, (Win+R)

+Additional languages can be installed by copying the corresponding `mspaint.exe.mui` to it's language folder in system32

 <p align="center"><img src="Classic-Paint.jpg" width="600" /></p>